 Avante has a highly structured training program with instructors typically having 15-20 years of experience.
 In addition to instruction, these senior professionals also assist in curriculum development.

-As part of its continuing investment in training, Avante opened a new training facility in Lakewood, NJ in 2014.
+As part of its continuing investment in training, Avante opened a new training facility in Concord, NC in 2019.
 The facility includes multiple machines from different manufacturers as well as standalone subsystems, such as a multileaf collimator, carousel system and vacuum station.
 The facility allows FSEs to work with fully functional LINACs, and to assemble and disassemble parts of the equipment that are rarely accessible.
 This facility is currently the only such facility outside of an OEM that includes its own test bunker for working beam on with the linear accelerator.

 In addition to continual ongoing training, Avante also supports engineers in the field with almost instant access to tech help.
 The National Tech Support team is staffed by the most experienced and talented field service engineers who are available 24/7 for phone or video conference support.
 The TechHelp electronic network allows an engineer to post a particular problem to all other engineers to engage their collective experience in troubleshooting the problem.

 Typical OEM training classes are fairly large; not so at Avante.
 Rather than having one person work on a machine while 20 other students watch, each engineer at Avante has the chance to receive hands-on experience.
 Group projects that might allow a few strong students to "carry" the rest of the team aren't a part of the Avante training program.

 From there, a training curriculum is tailored to suit the FSE's training and experience, and to prepare the FSE for their field assignment.
 This will include a number of required courses as well as on-the-job mentoring.
 Avante follows a well-established approach to learning – the student learns about the topic in the classroom, and then has the opportunity to practice in the field.
 This classroom/field pattern continues throughout the duration of the training.